“What is the best ivy to grow on my home?”

 Our advice is to start with Boston.

-It grows quickly and is not a lifetime commitment.
+This climbing plant grows quickly and is not a lifetime commitment.

 Boston has more seasonal variety in appearance and is gentle on your home.